LeeU1911/try-pomodoro/README.md

 * Record number of pomodoros and breaks
 * Reset timer for Pomodoro/break.

+# Build
+Commit is automatically pushed and deployed to https://web-pomodoro.herokuapp.com/

 # Coming soon:
 * Option to start new Pomodoro/break only when user does so.
 Do not start automatically.
 * Audio notifications